 2. Evidence

-Originality without evidence is opinion.
-Evidence is what raises a thought leadership piece above a hot take – proprietary data, primary research, named case studies, first-hand operational experience, or the careful aggregation of published sources into a defensible argument.
-The question to ask is simple: if a sceptical reader asked "how do you know that?" on every claim, could the author point to something other than vibes?
+Evidence raises a thought-leadership piece above a hot take.
+The author can point to proprietary data, primary research, named case studies, first-hand operational experience, or published sources that support the argument.
+A sceptical reader should be able to ask "how do you know that?" and get something stronger than vibes.

 3. Point of view